Notes

 Site Rationale

-“The Boomer Legacy” uses photographs, text and diagrams to satirically explore impacts of the Baby Boomer generation.
-Launched in January 2013 and with over 285K page-views to date, the project is maintained without any external funding in its author's spare time.
+“The Boomer Legacy” project uses photographs, text and diagrams to satirise the impacts of the Baby Boomer generation.
+Launched in January 2013 and with over 350K page–views to date, the project is maintained without any external funding in its author's spare time.

 The point here?… That images are a potent form of history, and history will not be kind.